dregalbuto/spoiled-tomatillos-mirror/spoiled-tomatillos/src/main/webapp/script/README.md

 git clone the repository and cd to spoiled-tomatillos/src/main/webapp/script

-run 'npm start' to open up the website on localhost:3000
+run 'npm start' and open up the website on localhost:3000/Home